B1alu/certified-kubernetes-administrator-course/docs/03-Scheduling/14-DaemonSets.md

   - Take me to [Video Tutorial](https://kodekloud.com/topic/daemonsets/)

 In this section, we will take a look at DaemonSets.
+NOTE:-in interview explain, that daemon set used to deploy kube-proxy, cni weave, monitoring tools etc... dont forget to mention that kube-proxy and weave peer.

 #### DaemonSets are like replicasets, as it helps in to deploy multiple instances of pod.
 But it runs one copy of your pod on each node in your cluster.